wangyu9/6.824-golabs-2018/README.md

 This repo is the semester-long project of Yu Wang for the graduate level course 6.824 Distributed Systems Engineering (http://nil.csail.mit.edu/6.824/2018/) done in Spring 2018.

+The code here passed all labs without any error, includeing all challenge tests for extra credits.

 # Sync with instructor code

 The code was imported from git://g.csail.mit.edu/6.824-golabs-2018